 Brands that have understood the importance of these reviews are already using it to enhance the customer experience.
 While responding to positive reviews that make you happy, you should prepare for the negative ones.
 Even if users post negative feedback anonymously, the manner with which you handle it can generate the desired leads.

 With several people talking about your business, it is easy to connect with prospective customers and build the elusive buzz that you need.
 Encouraging them to leave feedback will help you to discover the things that make your brand stand out while you work towards staying ahead of the competition.

-As long as you are delivering goods and services to consumers, bad reviews are unavoidable.
+As long as you are delivering goods and services to consumers, negative reviews are unavoidable.
 Engaging your customers would enable you to use their feedback to your advantage.
 With the tips mentioned above, you can come up with an effective strategy to improve your brand and the value offered to customers.